roberto20961/Library-Management-Python/README.md

 # Library-Management-Python
 Code written in pyhton to manage a library system.

--Note: The code is written in Spanish, but is easy to understand for English speakers.
+Note: The code is written in Spanish, but is easy to understand for English speakers. print("\n")
--Note: Each object has some predefined information declared at the very beginning of the Main part of the code, which can be easily deleted if necessary.
+Note: Each object has some predefined information declared at the very beginning of the Main part of the code, which can be easily deleted if necessary. print(\n)
--Note: The code might not be fully optimized.
+Note: The code might not be fully optimized. print(\n)

 This project is programmed in order to control all the elements of a real library system, mentioned below:
 1. Biblioteca (Library it self)